 2. San Francisco, California

 Home to the largest population of Chinese community outside of Asia, San Francisco’s Chinatown was historically the port of entry for Chinese to immigrate from the 1940s-1950s.
 If this is your first time in the Bay Area, you have to take the time to explore this Chinatown in the heart of the city.
 There are plenty of beautiful murals covered in the alley and lanterns hovering all the main streets.
-You will want to pop into the family-owned pastry shops and lively dim sum restaurants to grab while on the go or to enjoy at Portsmouth square park.
+You will want to pop into the family-owned pastry shops and lively dim sum restaurants to grab a bite to eat while on the go or to enjoy at Portsmouth square park.

 Once you’ve already hit the major tourist attractions in San Francisco, you will want to visit just north of Golden Gate Park to the neighborhood, Inner Richmond.
 It’s quite a diverse neighborhood, but due to the concentration of dim sum restaurants on Clement Street, it’s been named the new Chinatown.
 This under-the-radar, diverse residential neighborhood is popular with locals enjoying the South-East Asian and European eateries and bars.